95880-A3-SP18/web-analytics-group10/README.md

 #### What specific problem(s) will you solve?

-The problem of time spent by our customers to decide a restaurant is the objective of this product.
+The problem of time spent by our customers to decide a restaurant is what we are looking to solve by our product.
 We believe everyone spends plenty of time looking for restaurants and deciding on where to eat.
 Based on exhaustive analytics on the reviews, we plan to provide our customers with instant recommendations.

 #### Why do these problems need solved?